 Of perhaps equal significance to these global regulatory expectations, are those of key customers which in turn reflect the views of consumers.

-More and more consumers are seeking ethically sound products driving the development of private standards encompassing a range of sustainability attributes, including animal welfare.
+Consumers increasingly seek more ethically sound products and have driven the development of a host of private standards encompassing a range of sustainability attributes, including animal welfare.

-One of the challenges facing New Zealand's pastoral industries is in demonstrating that our production systems, while often different to those of our overseas customers, deliver similar or better overall standards of animal welfare.
+One of the challenges facing New Zealand's pastoral industries is in demonstrating that our, often different, production systems deliver similar or better overall standards of animal welfare than those in operation outside of New Zealand.